How to succeed in complicated construction disputes

 John FFF O’Brien, principal consultant at John Farage O’Brien, tells John Murphy how he generally succeeds for his claimant clients in more complicated construction disputes taken to mediation and conciliation — where the parties remain in control

-John Farage O’Brien, the well-established firm of contract claims and dispute consultants, has spent most of the past two decades providing an expert consultancy and support service to domestic and international construction clients.
-The firm has enjoyed outstanding success in managing and negotiating settlements in some of the largest public and private sector construction disputes in the State.
+John Farage O’Brien, a well-established firm of contract claims and dispute consultants, has spent most of the past two decades providing an expert consultancy and support service to domestic and international construction clients.

-I asked principal consultant John FFF O’Brien how he achieves such success for his claimant clients in more complicated construction disputes, especially in arenas where the parties still retain control of the process — at mediation and conciliation.
+I asked principal consultant John FFF O’Brien how he achieves such success for his claimant clients in more complicated construction disputes, especially in areas where the parties still retain control of the process, at mediation and conciliation.

 “We find that most adversarial groups we meet across the table normally possess an unbalanced weighting of knowledge and understanding across what we describe as the ‘four core construction industry disciplines’ and it is in the art of properly balancing the influences of these disciplines across the relevant facts we find resolution to many disputes.

 “We have often found this imbalance to have been driven, typically, by a single alpha personality group member, possessing limited knowledge of perhaps only one or two of the core disciplines.
-Typically, these would be an entrenched designer who on the one hand cannot put his/her buildable design intent on paper but on the other hand insists that the contractor should have priced it and built it, or an overly opinionated lawyer who should really stick to conveyancing or a consultant expert of one sort or another who has been found not to be the expert he or she purported to be, and they are normally the alphas who have been given ‘too much rein’ by their client!
+Typically, these would be an entrenched designer who on the one hand cannot put his/her buildable design intent on paper but on the other hand insists that the contractor should have priced it and built it, or an overly opinionated lawyer who should stick to conveyancing or a consultant expert of one sort or another who is not the expert he or she purported to be.
+They are normally the alphas who have been given ‘too much rein’ by their client!

 “This is where we often find our opponent’s weak point and naturally, that is the point where we will attack.”